Periodic Residual Learning for Crowd Flow Forecasting: Periodic Residual Learning

 Fig.~\ref{fig:overview} illustrates the pipeline of our proposed PRNet, whose core is a periodic residual learning structure.
-Specifically, PRNet focuses on modelling closeness residual to reduce the data non-stationary.
-For each segment (i.e., closeness, periodic closeness, and periodic prediction), we first embed the raw inputs to embeddings via a shared convolutional layer.
-Then, the learned embeddings are fed to the Spatial-Channel Enhanced (SCE) Encoder for spatio-temporal representation learning.
-Once we obtain the high-level features from SCE, we use a decoder to generate the predicted deviations from the \textit{prediction residual} that are conditioned on closeness residual and periodic predictions.
+With the structure, PRNet reduces the data non-stationary by utilizing the closeness residual to assist prediction residual generation.
+For each segment (i.e., closeness, periodic closeness, and periodic prediction), we first fed the raw inputs to the shared ST Module for spatio-temporal representation.
+Once we obtain the high-level features for each segment, we utilize a Residual Learning Module to learn prediction residual features.
+These features are then used to generate the predicted deviations via a Decoder.
 The details of PRNet will be elaborated in the following sections.